kvkdurga/project/README.md

 # ArtCritique
 ## Overview:
-The main idea of this web application is for an artist who seek an evaluation on their artwork trhough ratings/comments.
+The main idea of this web application is for an artist who seek an evaluation on their artwork through ratings/comments.
 It also showcases the location details of an image.
 ## Techonologies:
 * Python
 * Flask